-The REIT is actively focused on allowing its employees and tenants to safely return to the office in accordance with public health guidelines.
+The REIT is actively focused on allowing its tenants to safely return to the office in accordance with public health guidelines.
+There is no assurance that the REIT's tenants will be in a position to complete their office re-opening plans in light of the continuing uncertainty surrounding the COVID-19 pandemic.
 Certain initiatives taken by the REIT include increased cleaning and sanitization of common touchpoints in populated or high-traffic areas, increased security measures, additional hand sanitization stations throughout its properties, installation of automatic wave sensors and clean air initiatives such as HVAC filtration upgrades.
 As occupancy rates and traffic patterns shift, the REIT has added directional signage for flow of traffic within its buildings in accordance with prescribed social distancing guidelines.
-The above initiatives resulted in additional property operating costs of \$219 for the six months ended June 30, 2021, however the majority of these costs are recoverable from the tenants and included in recoveries revenue.
+The above initiatives resulted in additional property operating costs of \$246 for the nine months ended September 30, 2021, however the majority of these costs are recoverable from the tenants.
 The REIT continues to monitor this evolving situation and will take actions and implement any further measures as may be required by Federal, Provincial or local authorities, or that management considers to be in the best interests of its employees, tenants, suppliers or other stakeholders, as necessary.
 There can be no assurance that any actions taken will prevent the impact of COVID-19 on the REIT or its employees or tenants.

-Further, public health crises, including the ongoing health crisis related to the COVID-19 pandemic, or relating to any other virus, flu, epidemic, pandemic or any other similar disease or illness (each, a "Health Crisis") could adversely impact the REIT, including through: a general or acute decline in economic activity in regions in which the REIT's investment properties are located; increased unemployment, supply shortages, mobility restrictions and other quarantine measures; increased government regulation, inability to access governmental programs or processes on a timely basis, efficacy of governmental relief efforts; and the quarantine or contamination of one or more of the REIT's investment properties.
+Further, public health crises, including the ongoing health crisis related to the COVID-19 pandemic, or relating to any other virus, flu, epidemic, pandemic or any other similar disease or illness (each, a "Health Crisis") could adversely impact the REIT, including through: a general or acute decline in economic activity in regions in which the REIT's investment properties are located; increased unemployment, supply shortages, mobility restrictions and other quarantine measures; increased government regulation inability to access governmental programs or processes on a timely basis, efficacy of governmental relief efforts; and the quarantine or contamination of one or more of the REIT's investment properties.
 Contagion in a property or market in which the REIT operates could negatively impact its occupancy, reputation or attractiveness of that market.
 Furthermore, increased government regulation relating to a Health Crisis could result in legislation or regulations that may restrict the REIT's ability to enforce material provisions under its leases, including in respect of the collection of rent or other payment obligations, among other potential adverse impacts.
 All of these occurrences may have a material adverse effect on the business, cash flows, financial condition and results of operations of the REIT, including, but not limited to: the ability to implement rent increases; rent collection and receivables; vacancy levels; mortgage renewals and refinancings; deferral of certain capital expenditures; valuation of investment properties; the REIT's ability to meet any applicable debt covenant restrictions; and the REIT's ability to raise capital and to maintain its distributions to Unitholders.